On C*-algebras associated to right LCM semigroups: A uniqueness result using A uniqueness result using the inner core

-Results with the flavour of a gauge-invariant uniqueness theorem have been proved for many classes of $C^*$-algebras.
+Results with the flavour of a gauge-invariant uniqueness theorem have been proved for many classes of $C^*$-algebras, see \cite{CLSV} and the references therein.
 In our context, a straightforward version is as presented in the next proposition.